Coronavirus: Why Early Reopening Could Spell Disaster

 Closing schools and businesses helped Covid-19 cases plateau

 “Several areas of the United States enforced shut-downs or stay-at-home orders at the beginning of the pandemic.
 Reducing the number of new cases or ‘flattening the curve’ was important to prevent overwhelming local health systems that were not equipped to handle an acute surge in patient volume.
 By closing schools and businesses and urging people to stay at home and social distance, it allowed the case numbers in several areas of the country to plateau,” explains Jill Weatherhead, MD, an assistant professor of adult and pediatric infectious diseases at Baylor College of Medicine in Houston.
+(Learn how experts are protecting their kids from getting Covid-19 at school.)

 This allowed hospitals the time to develop protocols for patient care, increase testing capacity to get a better handle on where hotspots exist, and restore the supply of PPE, like N95 masks.
 The fact that hospitals are more prepared to handle what’s ahead has helped state governments decide to ease shelter-in-place or stay-at-home orders.